aichaa30/Data-Mining-Project/README.md

 # How to Use
 1. Open up a Python supported IDE such as PyCharm or Visual Studio Code
 2. Create two files: data collection program and data processing program
-3. Before downloading the code, make sure to pip install "praw", ""
+3. Before downloading the code, make sure to pip install the "praw", "pandas", and "nltk" packages in dyour terminal
+4. Download 400project.py to data collect
+5. Download DataProcessing.py to clean the collected data

 # Table of Contents
 - Data Collection